binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Namespaces {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-namespaces}

-1. `mnt`: Keep with the default propagation mode of `private` unless you have a very good reason to change it.
+1. `mnt`: Keep the default propagation mode of `private` unless you have a very good reason to change it.
 If you do need to change it, think about defence in depth and employ other defence strategies.

     If you have control over the Docker host, lock down the mounting of the host systems partitions as discussed in the [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section.